ElektraInitiative/libelektra/doc/tutorials/specification.md

 sudo kdb spec-mount /sw/org/app/\#0/current ni
 ```

-This specification mount makes sure that the paths where the concrete configuration should be, in this case `app.ni`,
+This specification mount makes sure that the paths where the concrete configuration should be (`app.ni`)
-are ready to fulfill our specification, in this case `spec.ni`.
+are ready to fulfill our specification (`spec.ni`).
 Be aware that different files get mounted for different namespaces.
 You've a specification file (`spec.ni`) for the `spec`-namespace and three files (`app.ni`) on different locations
 for the `dir`- `user`- and `system`-namespaces.